Tigerryttaren/M7002E-Computer-Graphics/README.md

 ### "Disclaimer"
 The controls and the general player concept was inspired from the HelloCollisions.java example, and crosshairs were taken pretty straight off from HelloPhysics.java.

-### "Features" or Bugs
+### "Features"

 #### Occational World Breach
-In some cases, a box that has gained significant speed or torque might penetrate the ceiling or ground due to awesome forces.
+In some cases, a box that has gained significant speed or torque might penetrate the ceiling or ground due to *awesome* forces.

 ### Required Features Implemented
 ##### Creating an Enclosed Enviromnent